Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 2. Set the following:

 Base camp radar is able to track aircraft out to a range of fifty (50) kilometers.
-You are doing a quick analysis on how the terrain might affect the radar site's field-of-view.
+You are doing a quick analysis on how the terrain might affect the radar site's field of view, so set the max range constraint to 50 km.

-5. Range is measured as the distance between the two objects (in this case between the Place () object and the cruise missile).
+9. Range is measured as the distance between the two objects, in this case between the Place () object and the cruise missile.
+Az-El Mask was added to the Active Constraints list when you turned on the Mask for Access Constraint option in the previous section.
 The other constraint that is being used is Line of Sight.
 For a Place () object, Line of Sight models the ground as the ellipsoid passing through its ground position with the same surface normal vector as that of its central body ellipsoid shape.
-A facility, place, or target configured with non-zero height above ground may look downward from that height to its ground model.
+A facility, place, or target configured with nonzero height above ground may look downward from that height to its ground model.

 For situational awareness, you can visualize the azimuth-elevation mask in both the 2D Graphics and 3D Graphics windows.